John S. Chen: Sybase

 Chen became CEO of Sybase in 1998.
 As John Gallant and Eric Knorr noted in IT World, Sybase had been a strong competitor of Oracle, but had become a "dead company" after failing to enter the market for enterprise applications, as Oracle had.
 Chen and his team proceeded to reinvent Sybase as an "enabler of the 'unwired enterprise'".
-In so doing, Chen and his team led a re-invention strategy that led to the turnaround of the company into a profitable mobile device software producer, valued at $6 billion in 2010.
+In so doing, Chen and his team led a re-invention strategy that led to the turnaround of the company into a profitable mobile device software producer, valued at CAD$6 billion in 2010.

 Chen was at Sybase for 14 years.
 Sybase achieved strong financial performance and shareholder returns under Chen's leadership, including 55 consecutive quarters of profitability, $2.8 billion of cash generated, and a 28 percent compound annual growth rate of its market capitalization from a low of $362 million to $5.8 billion through 2010.
 Sybase was acquired in 2010 by SAP AG.

 BlackBerry, board and trustee appointments

 Chen was appointed executive chairman of the board and CEO of BlackBerry Ltd in November 2013, responsible for the company's strategic direction, strategic relationships and organizational goals.
-He has been credited with the saving and turnaround of BlackBerry.
+He has credited himself with the saving and turnaround of BlackBerry.

+On October 30, 2023, John S. Chen announced his resignation set for November 4, 2023, as Blackberry Limited CEO.
+He wrote a letter to employees of Blackberry Limited announcing the departure.

 He served as a director on the board of the Walt Disney Company from 2004 to 2019 and of Wells Fargo & Company from 2006 to 2018, and as of September 2016 maintains stock holdings in both companies valued in the single-digit millions of dollars.

 He has served on the boards of CIT Group and High tech startups such as Beyond.com, Niku Corporation, Wafer Technology, and Turbolinux US.

 He has also served as a member of the New York Stock Exchange's listing advisory committee.